 How much does a landlord license cost?

 In Wales, Scotland and Northern Ireland, Licenses are a set fee ranging from £55 to £186 for a 3 to 5-year scheme.
 In England, the authorities set their own fees for a 5-year period.
 Costs can vary significantly as this can be in a tiered system where the number of rooms or occupants in a property can result in different fees being charged.
-Direct Line for Business found that a license can cost anything up to £1150 depending on the type of property and location.
+A leading insurance provider found that a license can cost anything up to £1150 depending on the type of property and location.

 The average 5-year cost across the UK is around £591.
 Licenses in London can also cost considerably more due to new compliance and regulatory operations of the local authorities with additional permits being required for multiple properties.